jemcdevitt/DeadMansChest/README.md

 * Configurable loot tables
 * Support for enchanted book rewards
 * Support for custom configured loot
-* Operator cleanup command for Dead Man's Chest entities
+* Operator cleanup command for Deadman's Chest entities
 * No resource pack required
 * No NMS or internal server classes

-Dead Man's Chest is designed to feel like something that belongs naturally in a survival world: rare, atmospheric, dangerous, and rewarding.
+Deadman's Chest is designed to feel like something that belongs naturally in a survival world: rare, atmospheric, dangerous, and rewarding.

 ---

 ## Treasure Tiers

-Dead Man's Chest uses three visual treasure tiers.
+Deadman's Chest uses three visual treasure tiers.

 Each tier carries through the entire hunt: